tupelo-schneck/its-electric/trunk/README.txt

 setting "noFlashEvents: true" in its-electric-config.js, and it should limp along.
 Not recommended.)

 If you do share your "it's electric" over the Web, make sure you include a link to the source download.
-You can either make its-electric-{version}.zip available directly from your site, or change the link in its-electric.html to point back to where you downloaded it.
 If you modify your source, you'll need to make your modified copy available for download, as specified by the GNU Affero General Public License (see legal/COPYING-agpl.txt).